Technigo/project-happy-thoughts/README.md

 I was able to add some animation for when a new message was added by the user to the message list.
 (I asked ChatGPT and implemented their solution to my code).
 I also asked another student about how she added the confetti effects for the likes.
 And lastly I added a footer that would go on top of the other components and be shown at the bottom of the browser.

-If I would have had more time, I would have tried to figure out on how to get a message to pop-up for the user when he/she had tried to add a message that was too short.
-Instead, I disabled the button if the message was shorter than 5 characters.

 This was a fun project and I learned a lot!

 ## View it live